NoviaIntSysGroup/llm-data-extraction/README.md

 ## Full Project Setup

-To set up the project, follow the steps below:
+To set up the project, including scraping and building the database, follow the steps below:

 1. Create a new conda environment by running the following command: